Welcome to Barcelona cruise port!

 How to Get to Barceloneta Beach from the Barcelona Cruise Port?

-Useful tip: It might be challenging to find taxis at Barceloneta Beach.
-When I was there, my friend and I almost missed the ship because we struggled to find an empty vehicle.
+Useful tip: It might be challenging to find taxis at Barceloneta Beach for the way back to the ship.
 You need to book a taxi via the app or pre-book the transfer to the port.
 For more information on taxis in Barcelona, click here.

 You May Also Like: